socialtables/socialtables.github.io/style-guides/javascript/README.md

 This is the official JavaScript style guide for Social Tables.

-**Please read through this guide in before committing code to the Social Tables codebase**
+**Please read through this guide before committing code at Social Tables**

 Forked and slightly modified from Airbnb's JavaScript style guide.